 Arpel graduated from high school in 1959 and attended Pace University.
 She married Ronald Monroe Newman in New York City in 1960.
-The couple has one child, Lauren, who now works in both of her parents’ businesses.
+The couple has one child, Lauren, who later worked in both of her parents’ businesses.

 Arpel felt her busy clients would best be served in a convenient, private salon in a department store.
 Thus, she began offering her salon facials in major department stores, such as Macy’s and Bloomingdale’s, where she was also the first to provide a place for her clients to sit in a cosmetics department.

-A clever marketer and a creative product developer, Arpel has developed a niche market for the professional skin-care expert.
-She sells her own brand of skin-care products and makeup, which are used during the salon treatments.
-Arpel’s marketing strategy is to encourage customers to try her products before they buy them and to educate them in their own skin care.
+A clever marketer and a creative product developer, Arpel developed a niche market for the professional skin-care expert.
+She sold her own brand of skin-care products and makeup, which were used during the salon treatments.
+Arpel’s marketing strategy was to encourage customers to try her products before they buy them and to educate them in their own skin care.

 From age eighteen, Arpel was determined to succeed in business.
-She is part of a large informal network of female executives who are friends as well as colleagues.
-She also has a true partnership with her husband, who runs a successful display business.
+She was part of a large informal network of female executives who were friends as well as colleagues.
+She also had a true partnership with her husband, who ran a successful display business.

-Arpel has written several beauty books and has won many professional industry awards.
+Arpel wrote several beauty books and won many professional industry awards.
 Bloomingdale’s honored her in 1987 as a legend in the cosmetics industry.
 On November 17, 1988, Pace University praised her “high level of professional success and concern for the well-being and advancement of the community and the exemplary representation of the ideals and mission of Pace University.”

 Although Arpel is not a formally observant woman, she is very conscious of her Jewish heritage.
 She cherishes the value of a close family and considers the emphasis on the centrality of family as part of her Jewishness.
-She and her husband are close to their daughter, son-in-law, and grandchildren.
+She and her husband, who died in 2015, were close to their daughter, son-in-law, and grandchildren.
 They see each other often, take trips together, and celebrate the major Jewish holidays as a family.